 Once an account has been registered, you can create an application for your nodes, or register a gateway.

 In order to register your device, you must first create an application for these devices to belong to.
 This way the Network will know where to send the devices data to.

 Applications tab at the top of the TTN console, will bring up a screen for registering applications.
-Click register and a new page, similar to the one below, will open.

 Enter a unique